pymmcore-plus/pymmcore-gui/README.md

   ```

 > [!NOTE]
-> Since the github version may change at any time, it is recommended
+> Since the GitHub version may change at any time, it is recommended
 > to pin a specific `<commit-or-tag>` if you are adding this to your
 > pyproject.toml dependencies.
 >